Amtrak Floridain

 When you travel by train, conductors and engineers change at various points along the route, but the onboard service staff usually stays with you for the entire journey.

-If you remain on the Floridian train through Washington, D.C., the coach, café, sleeper, and diner car staff will change there.
+If you remain on the Floridian train through Washington, D.C., the staff of the coach, café, sleeper, and diner cars will change there.

 Luggage and Wi-Fi on the Floridian